viktor1vasilevski/clean-architecture-webapi/README.md

     ```
     This user, from then on will be with role of "Admin".

-8. Next step is to Login some user
+8. Next step is to Signin some user
     - Logging url: ```localhost/port/api/account/signin```, and this method is also ```Post``` and you should provide this json format into the body
     ```json
     {